MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/authenticate.md

 # Sign in with Partner Center PowerShell

-Azure PowerShell supports several authentication methods.
-The easiest way to get started is with [Azure Cloud Shell](/azure/cloud-shell/overview), which automatically logs you in.
-With a local install, you can sign in interactively through your browser.
+Partner Center PowerShell supports several authentication methods.
 When writing scripts for automation, the recommended approach is to use an [access token](multi-factor-auth.md) with the necessary permissions.
 When you restrict sign-in permissions as much as possible for your use case, you help keep your Azure resources secure.

 ## Sign in interactively